SAP/node-rfc/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
+Describe how the `node-rfc` is installed, like locally or globally and using `npm install` or build from source.

-Describe the steps to reproduce the behavior, including the test script.
+Describe steps to reproduce the behavior, including the test script.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.